BrianHicks/brianthicks.com/content/post/sets-balancing-rotation.md

 We have to choose between Red/Black trees, TODO trees, TODO trees&hellip;
 But we're going to use AVL Trees.

-[AVL trees](TODO) are named after their inventors, a trio of soviet computer scientists named TODO, TODO, and TODO.
+[AVL trees](TODO) take their name from their inventors, a trio of soviet computer scientists named TODO, TODO, and TODO.
-To implement them, we'll need to keep track of the height of each tree.
+To create one, we'll need to keep track of the height of each tree.
 An empty set is height 0, a singleton is height 1, and anything else is the height of it's tallest subtree plus 1.
 When we `insert`, we'll look at the new heights of the trees after insertion.
 If the difference between them is greater than 1, we'll rotate!